Tofacitinib - Treatment for Rheumatoid Arthritis, United States of America

 Better improvement was observed in patients being administered with tofacitinib compared to those given the placebo.

 The results of the second Phase III trial (ORAL Sync) were released in March 2011.
 Around 792 patients with moderate-to-severe rheumatoid arthritis were enrolled and administered either 5mg or 10mg twice daily or a placebo.
 Tofacitinib was superior to the placebo in terms of reducing the signs and symptoms of rheumatoid arthritis.
-The study met all the primary end points.
+The study met all the primary endpoints.

 First year data was released in April 2011, revealing that the 5mg patient group showed increased improvements in the ACR20 response rates at six months when compared to the placebo.
 The safety and efficacy was consistent.
 The primary endpoint was met for the 10mg twice daily group.
-Two-year data trial is expected to be released in the first half of 2012.
+The ORAL Standard trial was a 12-month study and showed low response when patients were administered methotrexate.
+Hence, the patients were randomised to receive either tofacitinib or adalimubab, with stable background of Methotrexate.

-In the ORAL Step trial patients were administered either 5mg or 10mg twice daily .
+In the ORAL Step trial patients were administered either 5mg or 10mg twice daily.
 The safety and efficacy data was found to be consistent and the study met its primary endpoint.

-Tofacitinib is expected to be a huge success in the market.
-If approved and launched in 2012, the sales are expected to be $346m in 2013 and $1.65bn by 2016.
+Xeljanz is the first JAK inhibitor to be approved in the last decade.
+It is expected to be a huge success in the market.
+The sales are expected to be $346m in 2013 and $1.65bn by 2016.